OAS Payments 2023 – Understanding How Old Age Security Works

 The only exceptions to this rule are if your sponsor dies, files for bankruptcy, is incarcerated for over six months or is convicted of abusing you.
 If you are a non-sponsored immigrant, regular rules apply to you.

-The OAS and its allowance programs are a great tool to ensure that you don’t suffer financial hardship in your golden years.
+The OAS and its allowance programs are great tools to ensure that you don’t suffer financial hardship in your golden years.

 Ideally, you should delay accessing these benefits until you hit the 40-year residency mark or the age of 70.